Perturbative readout error mitigation for near term quantum computers: Introduction

-In this work, we present two techniques for approximately correcting readout error on near-term quantum computers.
-Both techniques rely on an assumption that the likelihood of a readout error event involving many simultaneous bitflips (for instance, observing the bitstring $1111$ after a computational basis measurement of the state $|0000\rangle$) is strongly suppressed in the number of simultaneous bitflips.
-This includes scenarios for which the bitflips are weakly correlated between different qubits and the individual bitflip rates are small.
-Our first technique recovers the probability of the all-zeros bitstring $\pideal_0$ using only a small submatrix of $\Ro$, and we provide numerical and theoretical evidence justifying this approximation.
-Our second technique is to approximately recover the full empirical probability distribution of bitstrings by perturbatively expanding $\Ro$ in terms of a bounded characteristic readout error rate $\er$.
-Both of these techniques allow for probabilities to be \textit{approximately} corrected with the benefit of greatly reduced error correction overhead, and are therefore especially well suited for experiments in which readout error is not the limiting factor in the accuracy of the sampled probabilities.
+In this work, we present a perturbative technique for approximately correcting readout error on near-term quantum computers.
+Intuitively, the technique relies on an assumption that the likelihood of a readout error event involving many simultaneous bitflips (for instance, observing the bitstring $1111$ after a computational basis measurement of the state $|0000\rangle$) is strongly suppressed in the number of simultaneous bitflips.
+This includes scenarios for which the bitflips are weakly correlated between different qubits and the individual bitflip rates are small, which is often the case on existing devices \cite{nachman_2021}.

+We introduce our technique by considering the task of recovering the probability of the all-zeros bitstring $\pideal_0$ and show that this may be accomplished using only a small submatrix of $\Ro$, and we provide numerical and theoretical evidence justifying this approximation.
+By tailoring experimental determination of $\Ro$ towards recovering a specific bitstring even in the presence of correlated readout errors, this approach offers a potential performance advantage over existing techniques designed to recover full distributions.

+We then present the general technique to approximately recover the full empirical bitstring probability distribution by perturbatively expanding $\Ro$ in terms of a characteristic readout error rate $\er$.
+This technique represents a middle ground between full matrix inversion of $\Ro$ and sparsity-based techniques.
+It is well-suited for mitigating readout error when both the strength of correlations between readout errors is known and the distribution $p(x)$ has non-trivial support on a large number of bitstrings (e.g. superpolynomial in $n$), such that the probability of observing each bitstring is influenced by the underlying probabilities for many other bitstrings that are close in Hamming distance.
+Both variants of our technique allow for probabilities to be \textit{approximately} corrected with the benefit of greatly reduced error correction overhead, and are therefore especially well suited for experiments in which readout error is not the limiting factor in the accuracy of the sampled probabilities.